xahidbuffon/SRDRM/README.md

 	article{islam2019srdrm,
-	    title={Underwater Image Super-Resolution using Deep Residual Multipliers}, author={Islam, Md Jahidul and Enan, Sadman Sakib and Luo, Peigen and Sattar, Junaed}, journal={To appear at the IEEE International Conference on Robotics and Automation (ICRA). arXiv:1909.09437}, year={2020}
+	    title={Underwater Image Super-Resolution using Deep Residual Multipliers}, author={Islam, Md Jahidul and Enan, Sadman Sakib and Luo, Peigen and Sattar, Junaed}, journal={Accepted for publication at the IEEE International Conference on Robotics and Automation (ICRA). arXiv:1909.09437},
+	    year={2020}
 	}
 	```